 The collapsible list called 'Thematic Structure' or 'Map' in the leftmost column is an attempt to discover a plan, an underlying recursive structure of ideas that shapes the whole composition.
 I divided the poem into short segments (mostly less than 10 greek lines) representing - as much as possible - a single topic.
 These, the lowest level of my tree(1), I call 'segments'.
-These segments are gathered together (recursively) in groups called "themata" (θέμα: I give it a meaning close to, but not exactly "theme") in such a way that they fit together naturally and bring out the organisation of ideas that govern the text.
-A thema can represent the simple topic of a segment or of a stretch of (child-)themata, it can also bring out the underlying theme of that part of the poem, especially on higher levels.
-It is often difficult to distinguish theme and topic so I decided to use a different word.
+These segments are gathered together (recursively) in groups called "themes" in such a way that they fit together naturally and bring out the organisation of ideas that govern the text.
+A theme can represent the simple topic of a segment or of a stretch of (child-)themes, it can also bring out the underlying theme in the more precise sense of the word of that part of the poem, especially on higher levels.
+It is often difficult to distinguish theme and topic.
 Different topics can have the same theme, especially within the same tree branch.
 This is important for interpretation, it can help us figure out what the local theme is.
 A task of the "explanation page" is to make clear these themes underlying different topics.

 In the battle parts of the poem it is more difficult to distinguish themata than in the speech parts.
 Consequently in many places I am less sure about the structure, especially on the lower levels.
 Still I am firmly convinced that the fault is mine, not the poet's, and that all battle topics have a theme and are not just surface.

 There are three forms:

 1) ring-structure, mostly tripartite (BAB) but sometimes having more rings; the corresponding parts of these rings are related to each other by likeness or contrast.
 I will call the centre of the ring A, the closest ring B (B1 and B2), the next closest C and so forth.
 The outer, opening and closing themes, can be called R. Tripartite rings with a clear centre are the most common.